 This recipe includes a mixture of meats (sausage, ground beef, chicken livers), rice, spices, and vegetables, creating a flavorful Southern dish.

-This recipe uses breakfast sausage and ground beef, chopped-up chicken livers, Tony Chachere's Creole seasoning, and Uncle Ben's rice.
+For this version, I use breakfast sausage and ground beef, chopped-up chicken livers, Tony Chachere's Creole seasoning, and Uncle Ben's rice.

 The seasoned sausage adds great flavor.
 You can use traditional andouille sausage or seasoned breakfast pork sausage.
-I've even added hot Italian sausage and it was great!
+I've even added hot Italian sausage, and it was great!

 - ground pork or seasoned breakfast sausage